hamidahoderinwale/astro_site/src/pages/posts/stupidwriting.md

 Frankly, I’m not inclined to become the type of writer who would win a Pulitzer ([and I don’t think most aspiring writers should either](https://malwarwickonbooks.com/how-much-is-a-pulitzer-prize-worth/)).

 Generally, the centre of my motivation comes from having a medium to convey my beliefs.
-But they’re plurally transmissible from what I build and how I connect with people.
-But I’m excited about the prospect of having my *stupid writing* as a memento I can return to.
+I’m excited by the prospect of having my *stupid writing* as a memento I can return to.

-Perhaps this extends beyond me, contingent on doing something substantial.
+In the future, perhaps the value extends beyond me, contingent on doing something substantial.

 However, writing, especially in the new approach I’ve adopted, gives me a space to think about topics that extend to more tangible projects.
 It provides room for creativity before doing the real stuff and forces me actually to do something, *[not end the week with nothing](https://training.kalzumeus.com/newsletters/archive/do-not-end-the-week-with-nothing?curius=1417,2642,2438)*.